Did you know that there’s more than one type of mountain out there?

 Learning more about the different mountain types is a great way to engage with the natural beauty of the Earth as you’re hiking and enjoying yourself outside.

 So, to get you started, we’ve created this list of the mountain types for you to check out.
 Let’s get to it!

 The Main Types of Mountains Classified By Geomorphology

 There are many different ways to classify mountain types, and one of those ways is by its “geomorphology.”

 Now, geomorphology might sound like a very complicated word.
 But, it’s just a fancy term for the study of the Earth’s landforms and how they relate to various geological structures and processes, such as the movement of tectonic plates, erosion, or weathering.

-Many mountains are characterized based on how they formed, so here are some of the most common types you might encounter in the great outdoors.
+Many are characterized based on how they formed, so here are the main types of mountains you might encounter in the great outdoors.

 Fold mountains are one of the most common mountain types on Earth.
 They form when the Earth’s tectonic plates push against each other, causing the edges of the plate to break, compress, collide, and warp until they build up into mountains.